CaptainKeat/AI-Text-based-Assistant/README.md

 google-cloud-texttospeech package: pip install google-cloud-texttospeech PyQt5 package: pip install PyQt5 pygame package: pip install pygame
+Or pip install openai SpeechRecognition pyttsx3 PyQt5 google-cloud-texttospeech pygame requests To run them all at once.

 Setup
 Before running the application, you need to obtain API keys for OpenAI and Google Cloud Text-to-Speech, and set up the appropriate environment variables: